 Not everyone feels comfortable in a hinge position while rowing.
 If this is happening to you either use a wider staggered stance or perform the single-leg RDL row variation above.

-The beauty of the landmine is you can set it up in a variety of positions to train the upper back and lats from various angles for better muscle development and less chance of overuse injuries to the wrist, elbow, and shoulder.
+The beauty of the landmine is you can set it up in a variety of positions to train the mid-back, upper back and lats from various angles for better muscle development and less chance of overuse injuries to the wrist, elbow, and shoulder.
 Here are a few single-arm row and landmine variations.